gwizdek/OuterWorlds-UEVR-Plugin/README.md

 DLSS Installation is optional, but highly recommended.
 The DLSS 4 upscaler that uses Transformer Model really shines in this game.
 Unfortunatelly TOW doesn't support DLSS out of the box, but there is a way to add it - through a FSR -> DLSS bridge.

+> [!WARNING]
+> For the DLSS to work, you need `Screen Effects` to be set to Medium or above in the graphics options.

+> [!NOTE]
-*Note: There are many different ways to setup DLSS4.
-Feel free to do it your way.*
+> There are many different ways to setup DLSS4.
+Feel free to do it your way.

 1) Download FSR2 Bridge
 Go to Nexus Mods and download `FSRBridge - DLSS` [**link**](https://www.nexusmods.com/starfield/mods/196?tab=files).